hrjkknox/canLogParse/README.md

 Takes a 2D array (or array of tuples) of packets, returns a list of all unique packet IDs.

+### `exportLogToCSV(log, filename)`

+Takes a 2D array of packets and writes the data in CSV format to the specified file.

 ### `_formatPacket(leadingZero, id, dataLength, data, tr, timeStamp, outputFormat="2dArray")`

 This function takes the given data and formats it in the specified way.